dimonomid/tneo/README.md

 Refer to the [Differences from TNKernel API](http://dfrank.bitbucket.org/tneokernel_api/latest/html/tnkernel_diff.html) page for details.

 Together with almost totally re-writing TNKernel, I've implemented detailed [unit tests](http://dfrank.bitbucket.org/tneokernel_api/latest/html/unit_tests.html) for it, to make sure I didn't break anything, and of course I've found several bugs in original TNKernel 2.7: refer to the section [Bugs of TNKernel 2.7](http://dfrank.bitbucket.org/tneokernel_api/latest/html/why_reimplement.html#why_reimplement__bugs).
-Unit tests are, or course, a "must-have" for the project like this; it's so strange bug original TNKernel seems untested.
+Unit tests are, or course, a "must-have" for the project like this; it's so strange but original TNKernel seems untested.

 Note that PIC32-dependent routines (such as context switch and so on) are originally implemented by Anders Montonen; I examined them in detail and